 Those of us who are free of medical disorders are still susceptible to poor sleep habits.
 And not getting enough sleep can do more than leave us irritable, it can take it’s toll on us in other ways; poor concentration, emotional dysfunction and diminished physical performance.

 If you’re having difficulty capturing a full night of rest, try these simple tips to cultivate better sleep habits so you can be more productive, happier and healthier.

-How to Sleep Better in 8 Steps
+Sleep Better By Following These 8 Steps

 1. Sleep in a dark room